hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 The tfstate import provides access to the Terraform state.

-This is the Terraform state as it exists at plan time.
 Depending on the state of a Terraform workspace, the data in this import may be incomplete (such as when a resource has not been created yet).

 Depending on what you are looking for, the [`tfconfig`][import-tfconfig] and [`tfplan`][import-tfplan] imports can assist with providing a more complete view